Wireless3C-SJTU/MambaJSCC/README.md

 2. Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications

-3.   the Department of Broadband Communication, Peng Cheng Laboratory
+3. Department of Broadband Communication, Peng Cheng Laboratory

 Paper : https://arxiv.org/abs/2409.16592